hashicorp/consul/plugin/proxy/README.md

 payload over HTTPS).
 Note that with `https_google` the entire transport is encrypted.
 Only *you* and *Google* can see your DNS activity.

+`dns`
-* `dns`: uses the standard DNS exchange.
-You can pass `force_tcp` to make sure that the proxied connection is performed over TCP, regardless of the inbound request's protocol.
+:   uses the standard DNS exchange.
+You can pass `force_tcp` to make sure that the proxied connection is performed
-* `https_google`: bootstrap **ADDRESS...** is used to (re-)resolve `dns.google.com` to an address to
-  connect to.
-This happens every 300s.
-If not specified the default is used: 8.8.8.8:53/8.8.4.4:53.
-  Note that **TO** is *ignored* when `https_google` is used, as its upstream is defined as `dns.google.com`.

-  Debug queries are enabled by default and currently there is no way to turn them off.
-When CoreDNS receives a debug query (i.e. the name is prefixed with `o-o.debug.`) a TXT record with Comment from `dns.google.com` is added.
-Note this is not always set.
+    over TCP, regardless of the inbound request's protocol.

+`grpc`
-* `grpc`: options are used to control how the TLS connection is made to the gRPC server.
+:   extra options are used to control how the TLS connection is made to the gRPC server.

   * None - No client authentication is used, and the system CAs are used to verify the server certificate.
   * `insecure` - TLS is not used, the connection is made in plaintext (not good in production).
   * **CACERT** - No client authentication is used, and the file **CACERT** is used to verify the server certificate.
   * **KEY** **CERT** - Client authentication is used with the specified key/cert pair.
 The server certificate is verified with the system CAs.
   * **KEY** **CERT** **CACERT** - Client authentication is used with the specified key/cert pair.
 The server certificate is verified using the **CACERT** file.
   An out-of-tree plugin that implements the server side of this can be found at [here](https://github.com/infobloxopen/coredns-grpc).

+`https_google`
+:    bootstrap **ADDRESS...** is used to (re-)resolve `dns.google.com`.

+    This happens every 300s.
+If not specified the default is used: 8.8.8.8:53/8.8.4.4:53.
+    Note that **TO** is *ignored* when `https_google` is used, as its upstream is defined as `dns.google.com`.

 ## Metrics